 Homeowners should also consider bamboo for the bathroom.
 Instead of being made from trees, bamboo items are made from a grass that reproduces quickly, so there’s less risk of it going extinct or costing a lot to replace.
 Homeowners can choose from a variety of bamboo options like flooring, cabinets, baskets and countertops.
 It allows for the bathroom to include accessories that appear like wood without negatively affecting the environment.

 These green bathroom ideas will help you get started in the ongoing process of making more eco-friendly choices for your bathroom and your life!

-This article is contributed by Andrea Davis, editor at HomeAdvisor.
+Several of these eco-friendly bathroom tips were contributed by Andrea Davis, editor at HomeAdvisor.
 HomeAdvisor is a leading home industry resource that specializes in connecting homeowners to local home service professionals as well as providing comprehensive resources for all home projects.
 All tools are free for homeowners.

 Do you have any tips to share on how you make your bathroom more eco- friendly?
 We’d love to read them in the comments.